Finding Probabilities for Normal Distributions In Exercises 7–12,... | Channels for Pearson+

 Z-Scores

-A Z-score represents the number of standard deviations a data point is from the mean.
-It is calculated by subtracting the mean from the value and dividing by the standard deviation.
-For this problem, calculating the Z-score for 17 minutes will help determine the probability of an athlete using the stairclimber for less than that time by referencing standard normal distribution tables or software.
+A Z-score indicates how many standard deviations an element is from the mean.
+It is calculated by subtracting the mean from the score and then dividing by the standard deviation.
+For the MCAT scores, calculating the Z-score for a score of 490 will help determine how unusual this score is compared to the average, allowing us to find the corresponding probability.

 Recommended video: